s-tikhomirov/solar-token/README.md

 # Solar token

-This project was created during the hackathon at the [Blockchain summer school in Copenhagen](http://blockchainschool.eu/) on 16-17 August 2017.
+This project was created during the hackathon at the [Blockchain summer school in Copenhagen](http://blockchainschool.eu/) on 16-17 August and presented on 18 August 2017 ([video](https://www.youtube.com/watch?v=ZDm7V16NNpo)).
 The idea was to create a P2P marketplace for energy trading.

 This repository only implements a simple demo, where residents of a building can vote on whether to approve the installation of the solar panel on their roof.
 The scenario of the demo is the following: